SamPG96/PintosOS/README.md

  We where already given a big chunk of the OS by our lecturer so that we could implement argument passing and system calls.

- The commit history will show the changes that our group has made to the OS.
+ The commit history will show the changes that our group has made to the pre-developed OS.

- NOTE: This assaigment was completed as a group, so there was collaboration on a number of commits.
+ NOTE: This assignment was completed as a group, so there was collaboration on a number of commits.

+ Our group was graded a 2:1 on this assignment.